kaiyan-rpuck/dotfiles/manual_install.md

 # This doc includes the necessary manual installations on a new Ubuntu 16.04 system

+## TODO-List
+1. ~install nvidia driver and Cuda~
+2. install ROS, setting it compatible with Python 2.7 and OpenCV3
+3. install OpenCV3 and its contrib modules, setting it compatible with OpenCV2 and enable GPU acceleration
+4. install Caffe or TensorFlow

 ### Sogou Pinyin
 The Sogou Pinyin is currently the only good Chinese input on a Ubuntu system, since the Google Pinyin discontinued by March 2019.